SatelliteApplicationsCatapult/fulgurite/README.md

 [![Build Status](https://travis-ci.org/SatelliteApplicationsCatapult/fulgurite.svg?branch=master)](https://travis-ci.org/SatelliteApplicationsCatapult/fulgurite)
 [![License](https://img.shields.io/badge/licence-LGPLv3-green.svg?style=flat)](https://github.com/SatelliteApplicationsCatapult/fulgurite/blob/master/LICENSE.txt)

-Fulgurite is a way to use Apache Spark to process GeoTIF images in a distributed way.
+Fulgurite is a way to use Apache Spark to process GeoTIFF images in a distributed way.

 [Fulgurite](https://en.wikipedia.org/wiki/Fulgurite) is also the name for a rock formed by a lightning strike with the ground.

 ## Overview

-This project mainly consists of functions in the `GeoSparkUtils` class which allow the reading and writing of GeoTiff files.
+This project mainly consists of functions in the `GeoSparkUtils` class which allow the reading and writing of GeoTIFF files.

-GeoTif files can be read using the `GeoSparkUtils.GeoTiffRDD()` function, this will return an RDD containing index of pixels and band values.
+GeoTIFF files can be read using the `GeoSparkUtils.GeoTiffRDD()` function, this will return an RDD containing index of pixels and band values.

-Writing GeoTiff files is done with `GeoSparkUtils.saveGeoTiff()`.
+Writing GeoTIFF files is done with `GeoSparkUtils.saveGeoTiff()`.
 The results of this then need to be joined together with the join output methods in `GeoSparkUtils`.
 The header will be in header.tiff and the body in the part-* files.
 A line like the following should join things up: